tanmaylokhande0307/CleanArchitecture/Stability/Readme.md

 We find that there are three classes outside Cc that depend on classes in Cc.
 Thus, Fan_In = 3.
 Moreover, there is one class outside Cc that classes in Cc depend on.
 Thus, Fan_Out = 1 and I = 1/4.

+## The Stable Dependency Principle states that the I metrics of a component should be greater than the I metrics of a component it depends on.
+That is I metrics should decrease in the direction of dependency